Beabadoobee: 2022–2025: Beatopia and This Is How Tomorrow Moves

-Her second album, Beatopia, was announced on 23 March 2022.
-It was released on 15 July 2022 through Dirty Hit and spawned the R.I.A.A.
+Her second album, Beatopia, was announced on March 23, 2022.
+It was released on July 15, 2022, through Dirty Hit and spawned the R.I.A.A.
 Gold certified song "The Perfect Pair."

 In January 2023, Beabadoobee posted the snippet of an unreleased song on TikTok, which soon went viral across the website due to its popularity with couples and the approach of the upcoming holiday.
-"Glue Song" was later released on Valentine's Day, 14 February 2023, with another version featuring Clairo released on 17 April 2023 which charted in several countries.
+"Glue Song" was later released on Valentine's Day, February 14, 2023, with another version featuring Clairo released on April 17, 2023, which charted in several countries.
 The collaboration gained significant attention and marked a continued evolution in her sound, blending chamber pop with heartfelt lyrics inspired by her personal experiences.

 Starting in March 2023, Beabadoobee toured in Germany, Italy, Luxembourg, Belgium, Norway, Netherlands, Sweden and Denmark.
 Beabadoobee also performed as an opening act on twelve shows of the US leg of Taylor Swift's 2023 The Eras Tour.

-On 29 June 2023, Beabadoobee announced that she would cancel her European tour due to an unspecified illness.
-She then announced a new single on 11 July 2023, called "The Way Things Go", which was released on 19 July.
-Beabadoobee then released a new single with Laufey, "A Night to Remember", which was released on 20 October 2023.
+On June 29, 2023, Beabadoobee announced that she would cancel her European tour due to an unspecified illness.
+She then announced a new single on July 11, 2023, called "The Way Things Go", which was released on July 19.
+Beabadoobee then released a new single with Laufey, "A Night to Remember", which was released on October 20, 2023.

-Her third studio album, This Is How Tomorrow Moves, was released on 9 August 2024, which went on to debut at number 1 in the UK, making it her first number-one album.
+Her third studio album, This Is How Tomorrow Moves, was released on August 9, 2024, which went on to debut at number 1 in the UK, making it her first number-one album.
+The album contained many hits, including California, Real Man, Beaches, and Take A Bite.

+2026–present: Pylon

+On June 24, 2026, Beabadoobee announced her fourth studio album, Pylon, which released on September 18, 2026 via Dirty Hit, featuring collaborations with Chino Moreno, Hayley Williams, and Brendan Yates.
+The album's lead single, "Sun Has Set", was released the same day.
+On July 15 of the same year, she released another single, "Switchblade", followed by the third and final single of the album, "Memories", on August 20.
+Beginning on July 30, 2026, she embarked upon an international tour in support of Pylon.
+The album went on to debut at number 1 in the UK, making it her second number-one album.